 Former industrial areas may contain contaminated land.
 Victoria Unearthed is an online mapping tool designed to help you find out more about land, groundwater, past business activities and potential contamination.
 Contaminated land may be included in an Environmental Audit Overlay.
 If you are proposing any buildings and works or a sensitive use is proposed on contaminated land, you may be required to engage an environmental auditor to prepare an environmental audit.
-For more information, visit www.planning.vic.gov.au/policy-and-strategy/planning-for-environment-protection/contaminated-land-and-planning
+For more information, visit www.planning.vic.gov.au/policy-and-strategy/planning-forenvironment-protection/contaminated-land-and-planning

-Ancillary Use
+Ancillary Uses

-You may want to have a small component of your business operate in a way that ordinarily wouldn't be allowed in the zone - for example, a shop in an Industrial Zone.
-However, if the shop was merely 'ancillary' to the industrial use, it's allowed.
-For example, a small shop attached to a large warehouse manufacturing gin, that sells a small amount of gin on certain days, may be ancillary, and therefore is not prohibited.
+You may want to have a small component of your business operate in a way that ordinarily wouldn't be allowed in the zone - For example, a shop is prohibited in an Industrial Zone.
+However, if the shop was merely 'ancillary' to the place of assembly, it's allowed.
+For example, a small shop attached to an art gallery, that sells a small amount of art on certain days, may be ancillary, and therefore is not prohibited.